shawntabrizi/rust-state-machine/24/template/README.md

 2. Copy and paste the content provided into your file.
 3. Import the support module at the top of your `main.rs` file.
 4. Finally, replace your `Result<(), &'static str>` with `crate::support::DispatchResult` in the `fn transfer` function in your Balances Pallet.

+Introducing this new module will cause your compiler to emit lots of "never constructed" warnings.
+Everything should still compile, so that is okay.
+We will use these new types soon.